Silex-Research/Silex-Research.github.io/terms.md

 By downloading, installing, or using **SpinDine** (“the App”), you agree to be bound by these Terms of Service (“Terms”).
 If you do **not** agree to these Terms, do not use the App.

-These Terms constitute a legal agreement between you and **Silex R** (“Company,” “we,” “us,” or “our”).
+These Terms constitute a legal agreement between you and **Silex Research** (“Company,” “we,” “us,” or “our”).

 ---